Stop and learn about readiness

 Readiness refers to the overall willingness and capacity within an organization that enables change to occur successfully.
 Readiness includes four key elements: strong program operations; staff well-being, beliefs, and skills; engaged and informed stakeholders; and change-specific intentional practices.

-What are the key organizational pillars of readiness?
+What are the key organizational gears of readiness?

 - Positive culture and climate